All Episodes

 I got a story about that.

-Well, so we had four kids, I'm the oldest of four, lived in a double-wide trailer out in Amarilla, Texas, nothing fancy.
+I'm the oldest of four, lived in a double-wide trailer out in Amarilla, Texas, nothing fancy.

-And you know, Mike and I were talking earlier about Christmas.
+And, you know, Mike and I were talking earlier about Christmas.

-Christmas is one of the most stressful times for parents who are in the lower or middle income brackets in this country because they want to provide a good Christmas for their kids, and they don't have the money.
+Christmas is one of the most stressful times for parents who are in the lower or middle income brackets in this country because they want to provide a good Christmas for their kids and they don't have the money.

-And so I remember my dad being in that position, and about September of every year, he would start taking extra jobs.
+And about September of every year, he would start taking extra jobs.

-So I remember he was working at a hog barn feeding pigs.
+So I remember he was working at a hog barn, feeding pigs.

-And you know, there's so much integrity in that.
+And, you know, there's so much integrity in that.

-There's so much pride that goes along with that of taking care of your family, and you know, the silly little song me and Mike wrote, Santa's got a dirty job.
+And, you know, the silly little song me and Mike wrote, Santa's got a dirty job.

 Mike made a great comment.

-You know, that that's what that is.
+You know, that's what that is.

-And and America's not right.
+And America's not.

-Easy, easy there, John.
+All right, easy there, John.

-There might be some youngsters listening I I know it's not our key demographic, but trust me.
+Listen, and I know it's not our key demographic, but trust me.

-Uh uh did we lose John Rich?
+Did we lose John Rich?

-We just dropped we just dropped John Rich.
+We just dropped John Rich.

-Yeah, heck with you.
+Yeah, heck with John.

-Now I'm all yours.
+Almost all yours.

-You know, but it it really is true.
+You know, but it really is true.

 I mean, I remember like one episode I could not do this episode where you were literally barely able to squeeze into this tight space and you had to scoop out all that grease.